 Most importantly, it’s all about playwork practice.
 We’ll spend time together on an adventure playground, looking at what it means to be embedded in a community.
 We’ll talk about the importance of building relationships with children that are based upon trust, respect and empathy.
 Playwork is different from all other approaches towards working with children, but participants will learn how to bring these skills into their homes, schools, hospitals, parks, children’s museums… Together, we’ll be looking both at the elements of playwork that have been there from the beginning, and figuring out what children need here, today.

 Does this sound like something you want to be a part of?
 We’re still developing the details, so let us know what you need.
-Fill in our expression of interest form to get all the new campference information first, and then send us any thoughts, questions or concerns you might have so we can address them.
+Then send us any thoughts, questions or concerns you might have so we can address them.